Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/dive/Overview_Annotations.md

 # QTAF Annotations

 This article shows which annotations QTAF provides.
-Furthermore all annotation privided by TestNG are supported.
+Furthermore, all annotations provided by TestNG are supported.

 ---